 All visitors are only allowed access when the Martial Rose is staffed.
 There is no access to the West Downs Library for visitors.
 Please email firstname.lastname@example.org, if you have any questions.

 The Sybil Campbell Collection is no longer housed at the University of Winchester.
-A significant element of the Collection is being re-housed intact (information to follow) and a website is in the process of development.
-In the meantime, if you have any queries about the Collection, please contact Professor Carrie de Silva, Sybil Campbell Collection Trust Chair, on email@example.com.
+A significant element of the Collection is now at Goodenough College, Mecklenburgh Square, London.
+It is not yet catalogued but can be visited by arrangement.
+Please contact: email@example.com A revised website on the Collection is in progress.
+For further enquiries about the Collection, please contact Professor Carrie de SIlva, Chair of the BFWG Sybil Campbell Collection Trust, firstname.lastname@example.org

 There is currently no access to the Thorold and Lyttelton Collection for Health and Safety reasons.
 The Thorold and Lyttelton Collection is named after two local bishops whose personal libraries form its nucleus.
 The collection covers all aspects of theology and supports both the teaching and research of the University in this area.